-Arrive Siem Reap and the Raffels Hotel for check-in
+Arrive Siem Reap and the Navutu Dreams Resort & Wellness Retreat for check-in

 Afternoon tour the famous Angor Wat complex, one of the modern wonders of the world.
 Be amazed by the sheer size of the temple and learn how the Khmer Empire prospered between the 9th and 13th centuries, around the time when Angkor Wat was built.
 Stroll through the intricately carved hallways that show hundreds of fine carvings.
 At sunset experience the “Famous Sunset Over Angor Wat”, face the temple complex with the sun behind you as light reflects off the lake for the perfect mirror image of Angor Wat.

 Day 10 Wednesday – Siem Reap: Explore Ancient Angkor Thom & Ta Prohm

 Today, explore the ancient walled city of Angkor Thom, the former great capital of the Khmer Empire from late 12th century until its ultimate decline in the 15th century.
 Inside the compound, you will be able to visit some of the most mysterious and fascinating structures of the Angkor complex.
 Start this morning entering the city by the impressive 23-meter-high South Gate and head to Bayon temple.
 With its 37 towers and enigmatic smiling faces, it is one of the most emblematic temples.
 Next continue to Baphuon and learn more about the gigantic project of conservation it has undergone to get back to its monumental appearance.
 Then explore the Terrace of Elephants and the Terrace of the Leper King via Phimeanakas, a small yet wonderful temple hidden in a multi-century old forest behind the terraces.